NadiarabTech100/-Flask-Application-with-Docker-Integration/README.md

 Build the Docker Image:

 bash
+Copy code
 docker build -t flask-app .
 Run the Docker Container:

 bash
+Copy code
 docker run -p 5000:5000 flask-app
 Access the Application: Open your browser and navigate to:

 arduino
+Copy code
 http://127.0.0.1:5000
 Without Docker
 Install Dependencies: Make sure you have Python 3.9 installed, then run:

 bash
+Copy code
 pip install flask
 Run the Application:

 bash
+Copy code
 python app.py
 Access the Application: Open your browser and navigate to:

 arduino
 Copy code
 http://127.0.0.1:5000
 Future Enhancements
-Add CI/CD pipeline using GitHub Actions to automate testing and deployment.
+Add a CI/CD Pipeline: Implement a CI/CD pipeline using GitHub Actions to automate testing and deployment.
-Integrate a feedback form to collect user data dynamically.
+Integrate a Feedback Form: Add a dynamic feedback form to collect user data and store it in a database.
-Deploy the app to a cloud platform like Heroku or AWS for live access.
+Deploy the App to a Cloud Platform: Host the application on a cloud service like Heroku or AWS for live access and scalability.